 My blog has been like a dry dessert for a good long while, but I’m ready to start writing again.
 Part of it might have to do with a recent life change.
-I had to leave my job last week which was the hardest decision I’ve ever had to make.
-I was a coordinator for a teen mom ministry, but my resignation had nothing to do with my mama friends.
+I made the decision to leave my job last week which was one of the hardest decision I’ve ever had to make.
+I was a coordinator for a teen mom ministry, but my resignation had nothing to do with my teen mama friends.

 Shauna Niequist shared this image on IG the day I turned in my resignation letter and it caught my attention.
 There will be some who don’t understand my decision, but I have to be okay with that.
 I’ve learned that seeking human approval is detrimental to the health of my soul.

 Only God knows when we need to take a step forward and when we need to take a step back.Only God knows when we need to take a step forward and when we need to take a step back.
 Click To Tweet

 Although one of my Leader Heroes, Craig Groeschel says: “Be Yourself.
 People would rather follow a leader who is always real than a leader who is always right, I learned it might be best to refrain from sharing certain struggles within the workplace although I do believe we could all use a little more realness don’t ya think?

 I learned that being TOO real isn’t always the best decision.
 I also came to realize I wasn’t cut out for a middle management position, but I learned a LOT.
 I recommend watching Craig Groeschel’s leadership podcast on how to succeed in this area.
 He talks about the importance of being a translator, coach and scorekeeper.
 I was never good at this.
 Instead, I got into the habit of trying to please everybody, which is never the way to go.